 What did you think of the Iranian media coverage during the elections?

-What's the future for Kurds in Iran looking like, currently?
+So what's the future for Kurds in Iran, currently?

 I read that your party, the Komalah, was considered illegal under Sharia law.
 Is that still the case?